acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

   expertise, it will take a lot of learning to make a production-grade website.
 That's not a top priority for everyone.

-Hugo allows you to treat content and layout into two distinct activities.
+This is the problem that Hugo aims to solve by allowing you to separate web design into two activities: content writing and template writing.

 Content is written in [markdown](https://commonmark.org), which conceptually is a condensed syntactic sugar for HTML.
 Markdown is very simple to understand and use.

-Hugo will turn those files into HTML by the rendering markdown and inserting it into the layout templates written in a special templating language.
+Hugo will turn those files into HTML and insert them it into the templates written in a special templating language.

-## Society is divided into Theme users and Theme writers.
+## Society is divided into Theme Users and Theme Writers.

-If you just want to use a nice theme you saw at the [Hugo Themes Page](https://themes.gohugo.io/), you can start with the example site (every theme has one) and then use your intuition to add files and configurations.
-No knowledge of the templates or even Web Design is required, you'll just write all your content in markdown, and browse the [Content Management](https://gohugo.io/content-management) part of the Docs and the documentation of the chosen theme every once in a while.
+If you just want to use a nice theme from the [Hugo Themes Page](https://themes.gohugo.io/), you can start with the example site - every theme has one - and then use your intuition to add files and configurations.
+No knowledge of the templates or even Web Design is required, all you need is to write all your content in markdown and browse [Content Management Docs](https://gohugo.io/content-management) and the theme documentation every once in a while.

-But if you need to tinker with the themes or you want to write your own, you will need to know about the underlying system.
+But the day will come that you'll you need to tinker with the themes or write your own.

-## Hugo projects have a definite directory structure.
+## Hugo projects have a definite directory structure

 The top level of a Hugo project may have these:

 {{< dir >}}